TwitchNovel/Novel/README.md

  rola died in a fire rip full

  This novel is the definition of cringe.
 The truth of the matter is that y'all suck a fat dick.
-Cocksuckers suck cock, what can I say? yeah dab this
+Cocksuckers suck cock, what can I say? yeah dab this is